andraugust/andraugust.github.io/quantum-2.md

 ## 1. Time and Change

-In CM states are real numbers that change under the influence of forces.
-In QM states are vectors in  Hilbert space—how and what causes them to change?
+In classical mechanics states are represented by points in phase space that change under the influence of forces.
+In quantum mechanics states are complex vectors in Hilbert space.
+How and what causes them to change?

-__Time Evolution Operator.__ To answer this, start by modeling state dynamics generically as
+__Time Evolution Operator.__ To answer this, start by modeling dynamics generally as

 $$